pachterlab/monod_examples/manuscript_computation/readme.md

 This directory contains notebooks used to generate manuscript figures and results.

-* `gg220601_allen_celltype_splitter.ipynb`: taking a set of Allen datasets and splitting it into cell types.
-* `gg220606_allen_cellsubtypes_fit.ipynb`: running pipeline on cell type and subtype datasets.
-* `gg220602_allen_basic_qc.ipynb`: investigating the differences between sampling parameters inferred for each dataset.
-* `gg220602_allen_cellsubtypes_norm.ipynb`: parameteric and nonparameteric noise decomposition comparisons on Allen datasets.
-* `gg220606_allen_celltypes_de.ipynb`: analysis of differential expression on Allen datasets.
+* Figures 1 and 2:
+  * `gg230327_allen_cellsubtypes_fit.ipynb` to fit the glutamatergic subtypes and cell type using *Monod*.
+  * `gg230328_allen_cellsubtypes_norm_analysis.ipynb` to analyze the performance of normalization and dimensionality reduction techniques, and compare them to the *Monod* results.
+* Figure 3:
+  * `gg230316_brain_nuc_fit.ipynb` to fit the single-cell and single-nucleus data from 10x.
+  * `gg230328_brain_nuc_analysis.ipynb` to analyze the results.
+* Figure 4:
+  `gg230313_desai_fit.ipynb` to fit the Desai data.
+  `gg230328_diffexp.ipynb` to summarize Figure 4 of "Length Biases..." and the Desai fits.

-The `fits` directory contains the figures obtained by running these notebooks.
-The full search results have been deposited on Zenodo.
+The raw data and full search results have been deposited on Zenodo.
+The prerequisite data and fits corresponding to "Length Biases..."  content is available at [Zenodo](https://zenodo.org/record/7388133) and [the manuscript GitHub](https://github.com/pachterlab/GP_2021_3).

-In addition, `gg220525_moments.m` is a MATLAB script used to calculate lower moments of the twelve implemented models.
+In addition, `gg220623_moments.m` is a MATLAB script used to calculate lower moments of the 18 implemented models (6 of biology, 3 of technical noise).